Ms. Marvel (miniseries): Writing

 Ms. Marvel is a coming-of-age story that Amanat said would be told "through the lens of Kamala's experience and her wild imagination".
-She described Khan's life and world as "naturally colorful" due to Jersey City being a "pretty crazy and vibrant and multicultural place".
-Carol Danvers is Khan's inspiration to become a hero after she almost defeated Thanos during the events of Avengers: Endgame (2019).
+She described Kamala's life and world as "naturally colorful" due to Jersey City being a "pretty crazy and vibrant and multicultural place".
+Carol Danvers is Kamala's inspiration to become a hero after she almost defeated Thanos during the events of Avengers: Endgame (2019).
 Amanat believed it was important to tell a story about who your heroes are for a young person of color, and exploring what that does to "your sense of self".
 Ali wanted to mix the "whimsical and magical" qualities from Ms. Marvel's comics with American high school films, taking specific inspiration from the films of John Hughes as well as 10 Things I Hate About You (1999), Lady Bird (2017), Eighth Grade (2018), Booksmart (2019), and the MCU film Spider-Man: Homecoming (2017).
 Bollywood actor Shah Rukh Khan was another inspiration for the series.
-Ms. Marvel features a love triangle between Khan, Bruno Carrelli, and Kamran, which was toned down during the writing process because Ali did not want audiences to believe it was the dominant storyline.
+Ms. Marvel features a love triangle between Kamala, Bruno Carrelli, and Kamran, which was toned down during the writing process because Ali did not want audiences to believe it was the dominant storyline.
 El Arbi said it was relatable that Bruno was in the "friend zone", and Ali felt this was a "fundamental part of growing up".